codeguy/php-the-right-way/README.md

 If you use a subdomain, enter the subdomain into the `CNAME` file, and ask us to setup DNS for you.
 If you do not use a subdomain, remove the `CNAME` file entirely else your fork will not build when pushed.

+When your translation is ready, open an issue on the Issue Tracker to let us know.

 ## Why

 There's been a lot of discussion lately about how the PHP community lacks sufficient, credible information for programmers new to PHP.
 This repository aims to solve this problem.